qwertystop/qwertystop.github.io/_drafts/dd-platformers.md

 ### Plot and player-count: Mainly a side-note.

 The presence or absence of a story generally meant little for the rest of the
-gameplay: A story can be applied to, or witheld from, just about any game that doesn't have its narrative as a primary focus.
+gameplay: **A story can be applied to, or witheld from, just about any game that doesn't have its narrative as a major design focus**.
 Additionally, many of the games listed here are from a time when technical limitations prevented there from being enough memory to fit a story into a game at a reasonable price, and most of the rest are in series that were established during that time.
 If narrative was never why people bought the game, it's hard to justify the expense of hiring writers for the sequel.

 There is the one interesting note that 3D Mario and Sonic games tend to include a story while the 2D ones avoid it, but that doesn't seem to extend to 2D vs.
 3D in general.

-Multiplayer, too, has very little impact here.
-Most platformers don't have it;
+**Multiplayer, too, has very little impact**, for roughly similar reasons.
+It's a tack-on much more often than it's a core part of the game's design.
-when it is present, any influence it might have on the game design would have to be more abstract than these metrics.
+Most platformers don't have it; when it is present, any influence it might have on the game design would have to be more abstract than these metrics.
 Many platformers that have a cooperative multiplayer mode treat it with a light-hearted tone, as well: more "friends romping around" than "everybody working together", with the game as a whole designed more around the single-player experience.
 It was not a good decision to include multiplayer in this project; it's a distraction, not a useful measure.

 ### Getting the shape of things
 The next three had a noticeable – if obvious-in-retrospect – correlation.
 Using [the graphing script from before][cfdg], I sorted the games by their layout and